sentinel-official/docs/docs/full-node-setup/validate/become-validator.md

 # Become a Validator

+Validators play a crucial role in maintaining the security and integrity of a network by verifying the authenticity of transactions and enforcing network rules and protocols.
+To participate in the network, validators are required to stake a certain amount of DVPN coins.
+Incentivized by the receipt of DVPN coins as rewards, validators are motivated to act honestly and ensure the network's security.

 A create-validator transaction is a type of transaction used to create a new validator.
 In this type of transaction, the validator stakes a certain amount of coins as collateral.

 Add an operator key and take note of the mnemonic key